 PickFix™ is marketed toward a vulnerable demographic seeking skin care while being desperate for their disorder to go away.
 Carter + Jane try to be relatable in revealing they have this problem, yet use harmful language by tapping into a deep insecurity.
 Had they not used these predatory tactics or a compulsive behavior for its branding, they could have created a product that focused on soothing the skin and mentioning skin pickers as being those who can benefit.
 Unless it can heal wounds faster than they can be created, PickFix™ can only help promote skin healing, not mental health miracles.

-Within 24 hours of publishing this post, the co-founder of Carter + Jane reached out to me to concede that the use of “nasty” could “make someone feel bad or shamed” and has since changed the ostracizing tone on their American website.
+Within 24 hours of publishing this post, the co-founder of Carter + Jane reached out to me and admitted that the use of “nasty” could “make someone feel bad or shamed” and has since changed the ostracizing tone on their American website.

 I responded with the following: